Chime® is a financial technology company, not a bank. Banking services provided by The Bancorp Bank, N.A. or Stride Bank, N.A., Members FDIC.

 Store credit cards

-Store credit cards are available through retail stores and usually can only be used at a particular chain of stores.
-These credit cards may also offer discounts, cash back, other rewards, and exclusive benefits like free shipping or extended warranties.
+Store credit cards, also called retail cards, are issued by specific retailers and can usually only be used at that store or its partner locations.
+These cards often offer store discounts, cash back, and perks like free shipping or extended warranties.

 • Rewards are limited and only available through the specific store or retailer.

-• These cards also tend to have lower limits which can lead to overspending if you’re not careful.7
+• These cards also tend to have lower limits than traditional unsecured credit cards.

-Earn rewards for shopping at your favorite storeLimited use (often can’t use at other stores)
+Earn rewards for shopping at your favorite storeLimited use, as they often can’t be used at other stores

 Receive benefits like store credit, free shippingHigher interest rates and fees